YcheLanguageStudio/JavaRelatedStudy/SoftwareAnalysis/Assignments/Assign1/ReadMe.md

 ---

 - Q2-(2): **What are the statement coverage and branch coverage in your random testing**
-- Answer: the statement coverage and branch coverage collected by EclEmma, underlying using Jacoco are as follows.
+- **Answer**: the statement coverage and branch coverage collected by EclEmma, underlying using Jacoco are as follows.

-- Statement Coverage
+- **Statement Coverage**

 Element | Coverage | Covered Instructions | Missed Instructions | Total Instructions
 --- | --- | --- | --- | ---